simongravelle/gallery/README.md

 # Molecular art

-The [gallery of molecules](https://simongravelle.github.io/gallery/) contains scripts and high resolution pictures.
+This [molecular art gallery](https://simongravelle.github.io/gallery/) contains scripts and high resolution pictures.
 Feel free to re-use these pictures or scripts, everything is under the GNU GENERAL PUBLIC LICENSE.